 When someone goes to a therapist or psychologist, they are often in a vulnerable state.
 That is why psychologist, therapists and other registered mental health professionals are expected to avoid engaging in sexual relationships with their patients.
-In fact, San Diego sex crime lawyers warn that is not just unethical, it’s also illegal for therapists to have sex with patients
+In fact, it is not just unethical, it’s also illegal for therapists to have sex with patients

 Why Can’t Therapists Have Sex With Patients?

 In order to get licensed, therapists and psychologists must agree to uphold a number of ethical codes as well as legal statutes defined in the Business and Professions Code.
 These standards make it a crime for a therapist to break confidentiality with a patient and they also prohibit unprofessional conduct such as sexual relations between patients and their counselors.

 The code specifically outlaws “an act of sexual intercourse, sodomy, oral copulation, or sexual contact with a patient or client,” stating that this is a form of sexual exploitation, a criminal offense.
 Sexual conduct is further defined as “sexual intercourse or the touching of an intimate part of the patient for the purpose of sexual arousal, gratification, or abuse.”
 If the client claims the act was not voluntary, additional charges such as rape, forced oral copulation or unlawful sodomy could be filed as well.

 Penalties for Psychologists Who Sleep with Patients

 Obviously violations of the Business and Professions code can result in probation, suspension, revocation or suspension of a professional license.
 But this act isn’t just a civil matter and can also result in criminal charges.
 In most cases, the crime will be a misdemeanor punishable by up to 6 months in jail and a fine of $1000.